oweitman/ioBroker.rssfeed/README.md

 ## Overview
-Adapter to request and show RSS Feeds of different standandarst (Atom, RSS, RDF)
+Adapter to request and show RSS Feeds of different standands (Atom, RSS, RDF)

 ## Installation
 The adapter is currently only available on github.